TeamJM/journeymap-docs/docs/en/Server Docs/basic-usage.md

 - A comma-separated list of usernames that will be allowed to use radar features in the JourneyMap client even if PlayerRadar is disabled
 - For example: WhitelistRadar=techbrew,mysticdrew

+## **What it is Not**

+* This is not a server-side mapping mod.
+No maps are created, made, hosted, shared, or even contemplated on the server.
+* This is not a way to administer anything other than JourneyMap client features.
+* This is neither a hot tub nor a time machine.

+## **Modpack Usage**

+The JourneyMap Client mod is governed by a [different modpack policy](../About/licensing.md) than the server.

+The following applies to the server mod only:

+You may include JourneyMapServer in the server-side configuration of a modpack, provided you agree to the following conditions:

+1. Your launcher should link directly to a download here on the Curse CDN if it is capable of doing so (ATLauncher, MCUpdater, etc.).
+If the launcher cannot link to the file directly, the JourneyMap Server jar file may be rehosted/bundled only for the purposes of your modpack, but not distributed in any other way.
+2. You must provide a link to this page for server admins who use your modpack.
+Documentation is a good thing.

+## **Credits and Complaints**

+JourneyMapServer was created by Mysticdrew on behalf of an overworked Techbrew.
+All credit goes to Mysticdrew.
+Complaints should be composed using letters cut out from magazines and newspapers, then sent via snail mail to your local government official inside an envelope containing baking flour.
+Be sure to include a return address and recent photo.